 This is a proactive approach where the job seeker actively engages the job market to discover opportunities where their skills and competencies bring the greatest value to an employer.

-There are several distinct advantages of conducting a self-motivated job search that help you get a job more effectively.
+There are several distinct advantages of conducting a self-motivated job search that helps you get a job more effectively.
 These advantages can also help you get the compensation package you want.

 A self-motivated job search will tap the Hidden Job Market, uncovering unadvertised positions.
 Statistically speaking, 75 to 80 percent of all open jobs are not advertised.